Automattic/vip-go-compatibility-scanner/README.md

 The tool uses [vip-go-ci](https://github.com/automattic/vip-go-ci/) as a library, and uses some of its dependencies as well.
 See below.

+## System requirements

+`vip-go-compatibility-scanner` requires PHP 7.3 or later.
+PHP 7.4 is preferred.

 ## Installing

 Included is a script to install `vip-go-compatibility-scanner`.
 You can use it like this: